 Treating opioid addiction is a complex process, which requires in-depth, ongoing treatment to address the physical dependence and the underlying psychological ailments.
 Recovery rates are significantly lower among people who attempt to stop using without comprehensive treatment that also offers behavioral therapies, counseling, relapse prevention techniques, and aftercare support.
 Residential rehab programs that incorporate all of these therapeutic techniques prove to have the highest treatment outcomes.

 At Restore Drug Rehab we offer a full continuum of care, including supervised natural detox, residential rehab, partial hospitalization, outpatient treatments, and aftercare.
 When entering Methadone addiction treatment, it is important to commit to the full process of recovery and to make use of the highest treatment options available to you.
 A methadone user will typically undergo a period of detox to break the physical dependence on the drug.
 Starting out in methadone detox and then transitioning into residential rehab is important, as it allows the patient to focus on one aspect of his or her addiction at a time.
 The clinical staff at Restore Treatment LA monitor your withdrawal symptoms and progress 24/7.
-Having medical supervision throughout the course of detox can ensure that you complete the program and do not return to drug use.
+Having clinical supervision throughout the course of detox can ensure that you complete the program and do not return to drug use.
 Many people who attempt detox on their own relapse before the process is complete.
 Once the symptoms of withdrawal have subsided and you have tackled the physical addiction, the rehabilitation process can begin.

 Methadone addiction treatment that takes place in a residential rehab setting is crucial.
 There are several valuable programs incorporated into treatment for methadone dependence at Restore, such as:

 - Cognitive Behavioral Therapy

 - Motivational Interviewing